amirghedira/mypersonalweb/readme.md

 ## reactstrap:
 Link: [https://www.npmjs.com/package/reactstrap](https://www.npmjs.com/package/reactstrap)
-As material UI provides cool pre-built components , Reactstrap makes the same thing and personally I choosed to built the entire front end with it , its easy to learn and easy to use check the docs for more information about what reactstrap provides
+As material UI provides cool pre-built components, Reactstrap makes the same thing, and personally I chose to build the entire front end with it, It's easy to learn and easy to use check the docs for more information about what reactstrap provides
 docs: [https://reactstrap.github.io/](https://reactstrap.github.io/)